drcjar/ipfjes-thesis/source/14_chapter_6.md

-Fibre-ml.year exposure assessments showed reasonable correlation on the log-scale, but not the linear scale, with an independent assessor (JC) for a validation sample of low, medium, and high exposure assessments, R^2^ = 0.63 (see Figures 6.1).
+Fibre-ml.year exposure assessments showed reasonable correlation on the log-scale, but not the linear scale, with an independent assessor (JC) for a validation sample of low, medium, and high exposure assessments, R^2^ = 0.63 (see Figure 6.2).

 ![Independent validation of fibre-ml.year exposure assessments](source/figures/cherrie_validation.png){ width=50% }

 108(23%) of 463 asbestos exposed job task fibre-ml.year estimates were in excess of 25 fibre-ml.years.
 81(75%) occurred in jobs classified as high risk or medium risk; 17(15%) occurred in high-risk non-construction jobs e.g boiler lagger, 54(50%) in high-risk construction jobs such as carpenter, electrician, and plumber, and 10 (9%) in medium risk industrial jobs such as machinist or fitter.
-Carpenter was the single most common job title accounting for 6(5%) of estimates in excess of 25 fibre-ml.years (see Figures 6.2 and 6.3).
+Carpenter was the single most common job title accounting for 6(5%) of estimates in excess of 25 fibre-ml.years (see Figures 6.3 and 6.4).

 ![Proportion of exposed participants in fibre-ml.year categories of exposure for those reporting exposure (N=108)](source/figures/fibre.png){ width=50% }